intel/trustauthority-client-for-python/inteltrustauthorityclient/nvgpu/README.md

 ## Requirements

-The NVGPU adapter has the following dependencies that must be installed on the TD:
+The following prerequisites must be installed on the CVM (Confidential VM with Intel TDX):

-- Python 3.8 or newer.
+- Use **Python 3.8 or newer**.
-- Ubuntu 22.04 (requires a kernel update) or Ubuntu 24.04.
-- Linux kernel 6.7 or later.
-Kernel support for the ConfigFS-TSM subsystem is required for Intel TDX attestation and UEFI-based logs.
+- Ubuntu 22.04 with *kernel 6.7 or later,* or Ubuntu 24.04.
+Support for the ConfigFS-TSM subsystem is required for Intel TDX attestation.
+- NVIDIA H100 GPU
+- [NVIDIA Attestation SDK v1.4.0](https://github.com/NVIDIA/nvtrust/releases/tag/v1.4.0) installed in the guest TD.
+NVIDIA Attestation SDK v2.x is _not_ supported.

+> [!NOTE]
-- [NVIDIA Attestation SDK v1.4.0](https://github.com/NVIDIA/nvtrust/releases/tag/v1.4.0).
-NVIDIA Attestation SDK requires the GPU Local Verifier.
-The local verifier version must match the SDK 1.4 version.
+> The NVIDIA Attestation SDK requires the GPU Local Verifier.
+The version must match the SDK v1.4

 ## Usage